dosullivan019/EA_Atlantis_dev/Calibration/ModelCalibration.md

 Increased predation on FT and increased mStarve_FT by 10 fold and increased BHalpha_FT.
 None of these affected the FT biomass numbers.
 Will increase mStarve by much more to see if that makes a difference and if not will work on debugging the issue.

+Increasing mStarve is making no difference.
+Could try increasing E_FT or FT_mL.

 If you do not have fishing pressure in the model yet then you could increase mL or mQ to represent a simple harvest model while calibrating - this could be an idea to decrease the krill but need to krill atm to keep preying on copepods.

 Set mL to F/365 where F is annual fishing pressure.
 This relationship is more complicated than this and involves a log but will just use this for now until the harvest model is introduced.